Iglesys347/Cowrie_Detect/README.md

 ./cowrie_detect.py <host> [options]

 Required:
-  host: IP Address or domain of host
+  host                        IP Address or domain of host to connect to

 Options:
   -u, --username: USERNAME    Connect with a specific username